aihrig/TTA-LiveProject/README.md

 I was able to leverage a lot of my previous work experience with Node.JS and Express.JS to quickly build the back-end RESTful API/controllers to service the website.
 I learned more about Mongoose to build the model to store and retrieve information about restaurants and tours available for the city, such as a thumbnail image, short description, and a link to the related website.
 I also added the current temperature and weather condition icon to the navbar for which I built a controller to pull the weather data from an external REST API.

+The framework of a CMS was begun and may be finished in the future to continue the learning process with Angular.

 Below are some of the highlights of the project.

 - [Back-End](#back-end)